Commercial real estate in Russian Federation: overview

 Publicly owned by the:

 Public ownership of land plots can also be non-delimited, which means that there is no specified owner of the public land.
-Municipalities can generally dispose of non-delimited public lands.
+Municipalities, subject to certain exemptions, can generally dispose of non-delimited public lands.

 Privately owned by individuals and companies.
 Private property can also belong to two or more persons or companies (common ownership).

 Rights that exist in addition to title ownership include:

 The right of inheritable possession of a land plot for life (for individuals only) over publicly owned lands.
 Land plots with these titles are historical possessions and are not currently granted by the state.

 The right of continuous (indefinite) use of land plots over publicly owned lands.
 Land plots with these titles are historical possessions and are currently granted only to a limited group of public enterprises and state agencies.

 The right of economic jurisdiction over property held by state-owned enterprises and organisations.
 (Generally, the state is the property owner.)

 The right of operational management held by state-owned enterprises and organisations.
 (Generally, the state is the property owner.)

 Professional real estate agents.